Recreational Registration & Fees

 Players who wish to play up in the next age group or play down with their classmates must obtain the approval of both the Age Group Coordinator of the ‘correct’ age group and the Age Group Coordinator of the age group that the player is looking to play into.
 To obtain permission, the player (or parent) should email both Age Group Coordinators with the request.
 The request should include the player’s name, grade in Fall and a brief explanation of why the player wishes to play up.
 Email addresses for the Age Group Coordinators can be found on our Contact page.

-Fall Registration Fee: Fall registration fees are typically announced in May, check back on this page for an updated fee schedule.
+Recreational team registration fees for the season ahead are typically announced in May, check back on this page for an updated fee schedule then.

 REGISTRATION IMPORTANT DATES:

 Spring-only Rec Soccer registration typically opens up to the public in early February.
 Please complete the registration promptly to secure your spot.

 Fall Rec Soccer registration will open up in early May.
 Please complete the registration promptly to secure your spot.

 For more information, please see Refund Policy (Recreational) on the Registration FAQs.

 PSC is a 501(c)(3) non profit and we use the fees collected to cover for all operating costs, scholarships, and select capital support for local field improvement projects, including Bern Court and Alameda Point.
 All PSC Board members are volunteers.
 Coaching Fees include the PSC Director of Coaching and Club Administration includes the Registrar and Treasurer, which are paid positions.